PARTNERSHIPS & COALITIONS

 The Ape Alliance is an international coalition of organisations and individuals, working for the conservation and welfare of apes.
-The Alliance provides a forum for discussion of ape issues and lobbies collectively for enforcement of legislation to improve the welfare and conservation of apes.
+The Alliance provides a forum for discussion of ape issues and lobbies collectively for enforcement of legislation and the implementation of policy to improve the welfare and conservation of apes.

 The Alliance campaigns for greater public awareness of ape issues and increased respect for apes and encourages information exchange between member groups and coordinate relevant activities and events.
-For several years Born Free has been a supporting member of Ape Alliance and has funded all outstanding secretariat costs.
+Born Free is a longstanding member.

 The Great Apes Survival Project (GRASP) Partnership is an innovative and ambitious project of the United Nations Environment Programme (UNEP) and the United Nations Educational, Scientific and Cultural Organization (UNESCO).